benjamincrozat/content/posts/chatgpt-plugin-laravel.md

 ## Submitting your plugin to OpenAI

-Submitting your plugin for approval in extremely simple:
+Submitting your plugin for approval is extremely simple:

 1. Ensure your plugin meets all criteria mentioned in the ["Plugin Store" section](https://platform.openai.com/docs/plugins/review/plugin-store).
 2. [Log in to ChatGPT](https://chat.openai.com) and use the plugin submission bot to submit your plugin.